hija-happy/my_portfolio/README.md

-# Welcome to My Portfolio Website 🚀
+# Welcome to My Portfolio 🚀

 Hello!
 I'm Hija Happy, an Engineering student specializing in Computer Science and Engineering.
 This portfolio showcases my journey, projects, and experiences.
 Dive in to learn more about what I’m up to and get in touch with me!